 A study of the structure and practices of the respective denominational constituents of I.T.C.
 Required by the denominations indicated:

+marcarca.

 a.
 African Methodist Episcopal Wilkerson

 b.
 Baptist

 c.
-Christian Methodist Episcopal Larkin
+Christian Methodist Episcopal

 d.
-Church of God in Christ Haney
+Church of God in Christ

 e.
-United Methodist Jones
+United Methodist

 f.
 United Presbyterian, U.S.A.
-Costen

-S econd Semester 2 credits
+2 credits